Apache CXF <4.2.2 fails to validate JWT "aud" claim (Token Replay Risk)

 Vulnerability Analysis

-CVE-2026-50627 can be exploited with network access, and requires user privileges.
+CVE-2026-50627 can be exploited with network access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and no impact on availability.

 Attack Vector: